awesomething/remotework/README.md

 # remotework
-Find remote jobs near you
+Find remote jobs anywhere you are